Sydney Action Park: Attractions

 Three family-oriented attractions and one upcharge attractions are located on the ground level, detached from the main slide towers.
-In addition to aforementioned wave pool, The Beach, other attractions include Dinosaur Lagoon, (formerly Boomerang Bay) a lazy and action river, and Raging Waters JNR (Formerly Nickelodeon Beach and originally Wet'n'Wild Junior), a children's area featuring miniature versions of the park's main attractions.
+In addition to the aforementioned wave pool, The Beach, other attractions include Dinosaur Lagoon (formerly Boomerang Bay), a lazy and action river, and Raging Waters JNR (Formerly Nickelodeon Beach and originally Wet'n'Wild Junior), a children's area featuring miniature versions of the park's main attractions.
 The first upcharge attraction is the Sydney SkyCoaster, the world's largest double Skycoaster.
 Riders are raised to a height of 251 ft before plunging at 70 km/h and swinging out across The Beach.
-The ride was manufactured by Skycoaster, Inc., a wholly owned division of Ride Entertainment Group, who installed the ride.
-The second upcharge attraction, which was removed prior to season 4 was The Surf Deck, manufactured by Australian company LatiTube that is capable of simulating "waves" of up to 2 m.
+The ride was manufactured by Skycoaster, Inc., a wholly owned division of Ride Entertainment Group, which installed the ride.
+The second upcharge attraction, which was removbefore to season 4 was The Surf Deck, manufactured by Australian company LatiTube that is capable of simulating "waves" of up to 2 m.

 MyBand

-Raging Waters Sydney includes a wireless ticketing and payment system fully integrated into the park's infrastructure.
+Sydney Action Park includes a wireless ticketing and payment system fully integrated into the park's infrastructure.
 The technology is called MyBand and uses radio-frequency identification held inside a silicon wristband which patrons wear.
 Season Pass holders are issued a permanent MyBand, while Single Day Admission ticketed guests receive a temporary MyBand.
 The device is used by uploading cash from the park or online which can then be used to purchase retail items, food and beverages with a simple swipe.
 The system was designed by RFID n Print.